Politics

 Share

-Payments are to be made strictly into the state’s Treasury Single Account (TSA) through or personal devices, with clear instructions on using the correct revenue names, numbers, and codes.
-Okereke made it clear that no cash payments would be accepted, warning against the use of unauthorized for these transactions.
+Payments are to be made strictly into the state’s Treasury Single Account (TSA) through banks or personal devices, with clear instructions on using the correct revenue names, numbers, and codes.
+Okereke made it clear that no cash payments would be accepted, warning against the use of unauthorized agents for these transactions.

 Addressing environmental concerns, Okereke warned that improper waste disposal, such as dumping in open drains or bushes, would result in penalties.
 He announced ASEPA’s initiative to extend waste management services to towns and villages, deploying waste receptacles and planning for household refuse collection to ensure a cleaner, healthier environment.